zhangms1709/cervantes/README.md

 ## VanillaLSTM

 The first version of the model was designed to be a simple baseline.
 It consists of one embedding layer, a long short-term memory (LSTM) layer, and a dense layer.
-The RNN is called character-based precisely because sentences are generated one character at a time based on probability distributions predicting the next character.
+The VanillaLSTM is called character-based precisely because sentences are generated one character at a time based on probability distributions predicting the next character.

-RNNs are very strong at modelling sequential data, and thus has been frequently used to generate text imitating authors such as Shakespeare.
-However, very few RNN models have been tested on other languages with more complicated grammatical rules such as Spanish.

-One of the main advantages of using a LSTM over a vanilla RNN include having memory of words which is not restricted to the short term.
+One of the main advantages of using a LSTM over a basic RNN include having memory of words which are not restricted to the short term.
 In addition to the hidden state, there is a cell state which preserves information longer through the forget and remember modules.
 Pointwise multiplication by a mask vector is used to forget information while remembering is done through tanh and gating memory to contain only what we want to preserve long-term:

 <img src="images/LSTM.png" width="420px" height="160px">

+LSTMs are very strong at modelling sequential data, and thus has been frequently used to generate text imitating authors such as Shakespeare.
+However, very few such models have been tested on other languages with more complicated grammatical rules such as Spanish.

 Given the huge size of the don Quijote corpus, there were two primary NLP challenges in creating an effective language model.
 Notably, Cervantes' masterpiece *El ingenioso hidalgo don Quijote de la Mancha* is in an antiquated form of Spanish (Lathrop 2019).
 The novel has several phonological and grammatical peculiarities:
 - Using past subjunctive where one would expect the conditional